Please keep an eye on the website for announcements.

 - Afternoon sessions will include introductions and use of existing and in-development tools, simulations, and games, as well as workshops in game design and game programming.
 (Prior knowledge of programming and computer science is not required.)

-Application for MIT SEPT 2019: Download Application for MIT SEPT 2019 (Microsoft Word) (A new blank web page will open - check your download folder for the file)
+Please note that we are not accepting applications for 2020- Application for MIT SEPT 2020: Download Application for MIT SEPT 2020 (Microsoft Word) (A new blank web page will open - check your download folder for the file)

 This year’s group of teachers came from the US, Germany, Argentina, and Brazil.
 With more international teachers involved, SEPT extends the mens et menus tradition beyond MIT and US borders, and the program’s participants gain invaluable perspectives from their peers in other countries.